 Data Paints a Grim Picture of Workforce Financial Fitness.
-Is Tech the Answer?Global Leader for Individual Wealth for Mercer
+Is Tech the Answer?Chief Executive Officer, Asia, for Mercer

 Globally, people are not saving enough for an adequate retirement, and a growing number of them face the daunting prospect of outliving their savings.
 As longevity increases and defined benefit pension systems give way to defined contribution plans, this savings gap is a critical workforce issue and a key to the multigenerational present—and future—of work.